 - Difficulty: Varies

 In the shadow of Mont Blanc, Europe’s highest peak, Vallee Blanche is one of the world’s longest ski runs which also offers some of the best freeriding and off-piste terrain anywhere.
+Although it’s not a marked piste, the trail is a defined route – which is why it makes it onto our list of longest ski runs.

 There is actually a halfway point mountain shack for refreshments, and to rest those aching thighs.
-And if the snow cover is a bit thin lower down, you can take the train back down
+And if the snow cover is a bit thin lower down, you can take the train back down at the Mer du Glace, the glacier that marks the end of the run.

-Note that due to its off-piste nature, it’s recommended to have a guide on the Vallee Blanche.
+Note that due to its off-piste nature, it’s strongly recommended to have a guide on the Vallee Blanche.

 2. Zermatt, Switzerland – Matterhorn Ski Paradise